Take your jewelry to the pawn shop and dump your portfolio into silver dollars. You won’t want to miss this

-Since the early 1990s, birthrates in industrialized nations have been dropping.
+Birthrates in industrialized nations have been dropping since the 1990s.
 More and more adults are looking around and thinking, “…Nah.”

 To be truly diversified, I think we need to go one level deeper.
 You say you want precious metals?
 Why stop at gold?
 Nickel, bronze, molybdenum…all good choices.
 In recent years, tin has been a tremendous investment.